mmore500/waves/blog/_posts/2021-08-20-Mitchell-Johnson_Jamie-Schmidt.md

 ### Development of MABE2

 ## Introduction
--what is MABE2
-For our project, we focused our work mostly on -improving the end user experience through the development of DynamicOrg.
--adding support for brains and genomes, both of which have base classes

 To quote the [Github for MABE2](https://github.com/mercere99/MABE2), MABE is a software framework deigned to easily build and customize software for evolutionary computation or artificial life.
 The resulting systems should be useful for studying evolutionary dynamics, solving complex problems, comparing evolving systems, or exploring the open-ended power of evolution.